-This article brings together the latest remote work statistics and trends in 2025, based on the most recent research and reports.
+This article brings together the latest remote work statistics and trends, based on the most recent research and reports.

 - In 2019, only 6.5% of U.S. private-sector workers worked primarily from home.
 This shows just how rare remote work was before the pandemic.